astro-pi/python-sense-hat/docs/api.md

 In sensors, the term "gain" can be understood as being synonymous to _sensitivity_.
 A higher gain setting means the output values will be greater for the same input.

 There are four possible gain values for the colour sensor: `1`, `4`, `16` and `60`, with the default value being `1`.
 You can get or set the sensor gain through the `gain` property of the `ColourSensor` object.
-An attempt to set the gain to a value that is not valid will result in a `ValueError` exception being raised.
+An attempt to set the gain to a value that is not valid will result in an `InvalidGainError` exception being raised.

 ```python
 from sense_hat import SenseHAT